 Your Financial Outlook

 Think about your job and your income.
 When you buy a home, you need to be thinking long and hard about your personal financial position.
 You want to have enough money in savings to make your mortgage payment if you find yourself out of work.
 If you ask a professional, they will say you need many many months of savings.
 The more the better.
 But even a better question to assess is how skilled of individual are you?
 Are your job skills in high demand?
 If they are, then even if you do lose your job, you won’t be out of work for long.
 If your skills are obsolete, then you might want to reconsider a purchase.
-If your purchase doesn’t require a mortgage, then you will only be responsible for property taxes and any HOA fees.
+If you pay for your new home in cash, then you will only be responsible for property taxes and any HOA fees.
 This puts you in a very favorable decision.

 How often do You Move